-Cannula lip injection: A cannula has a hollow core, blunt tip, and long length.
-Cannula lip injection involves isolated entry points at the commissures (corners of the mouth).
+Cannula lip injections: A cannula has a hollow core, blunt tip, and long length.
+Cannula injection involves isolated entry points at the commissures (corners of the mouth).
 The long length of the cannula is tunneled centrally permitting smooth placement of the lip filler.
 Cannula placement of lip fillers has the advantage of less bruising and smooth placement of filler.

 The choice between needle and cannula injection depends on the skill of your injector, the magnitude of precision necessary to address your specific anatomy, and your preferences.

 Your pre-injection natural lip contours significantly influence the range of lip shape and volume possible.
 An experienced injector will be able to analyze your natural lip anatomy to determine what shapes and volumes are realistic with lip augmentation.

 You will be better able to communicate your desired outcome if you are aware of how a lip is anatomically described.
 We suggest you review the image below to become familiar with common medical terms (vermillion, commissure, cupid’s bow) used to describe the lip.

 - You will be offered a choice of filler (Kysse, Vital, Classic Restylane)